 Dear friends, neighbors, and community partners,

-We have been closely monitoring the rapidly evolving circumstances surrounding the outbreak of COVID-19 (the Coronavirus) and sorting through the recommendations associated with minimizing the risk of spreading the virus.
-With that in mind, as of March 16, 2020, out of concern for the health and well-being of Partners for Peace staff, volunteers, and the survivors and community members we serve, all Partners for Peace in-person services have been paused at least until the end of March or until further notice.
+We continue to pay close attention to the rapidly evolving circumstances surrounding the COVID-19 pandemic, the recommendations associated with minimizing the risk of spreading the virus, and the effects on survivors of domestic violence.
 Our 24-hour helpline will remain open and available to anyone affected by abuse or violence, including community partners, at 1-800-863-9909.

-We will be frequently re-evaluating and examining this plan as circumstances change and as we learn more about the status of this pandemic.
 We will continue to use the guidance of the Center for Disease Control and the State of Maine.
-We will communicate any change of plans on our Website Home Page and Facebook Page.
+In the coming weeks, our leadership will be exploring options and developing plans for a phased process for re-opening our offices and in-person services.
+We will communicate any updates and change of plans on our Website Home Page and Facebook Page.

 If you have any questions or concerns, please direct them to the Facilitative Director, Amanda Cost, at 207-852-3117 or email@example.com.